 Should I just start applying ASAP...

 I don't even want to think about job searching.
 You're not alone.
 Don't worry.
 As long as you have a proven plan and stay organized, you can confidently land an amazing job in tech.
-Plus, by taking the time to think through this now, you'll save yourself a lot of headache and frustration later.
+Plus, by taking the time to learn and practice job searching now, you'll save yourself a lot of headache and frustration later.

 (Pssst... and it's actually not that hard!)

-Sit up in your chair because we're going to show you exactly what you'll need to successfully manage your job search and break into tech.
+Sit up in your chair because we're going to show you exactly the plan you'll need to succeed in your job search and break into tech.

 Your Proven Plan

 There are 3 specific things you need in order to set yourself up for job searching success.
-You need 1) a personalized job search schedule, 2) a weekly application goal and 3) a way to easily track and organize your applications as you go.
+You need 1) a personalized job search schedule, 2) a weekly application goal and 3) an easy way to track and organize your applications as you go.
 Let us break that down for you.

 1. Create a Job Search Schedule

 The more time you spend on goals, the likelihood of you finishing them goes way up.
 You'll need to dedicate time for your job search.
-Treat this special time like it's your new full-time job and it'll quickly pay off.
+Treat this special time like it's your new full-time job and you'll speed up your job search.